Lua Performance Tips and Benchmarking

 print(("Took %.4f seconds"):format(elapsed))

-Disable the Garbage Collector
+Disable the garbage collector

 The garbage collector runs unpredictably.
 A GC cycle during your timed section can add hundreds of milliseconds to a measurement that should take one: